EnricoDeg/DistDir/README.md

 The full documentation can be found here: https://enricodeg.github.io/DistDir

 ##### Python bindings
-Distdir library can be very easily used in a python script.
+Distdir library can be easily used in a Python script (add `-DENABLE_PYTHON=ON` option to the `cmake` command).

 Remember to set the `PYTHONPATH` environment variable:
 ```
 export PYTHONPATH=${DISTDIR_ROOT}/lib/pydistdir
 ```
-Examples of python scripts using `distdir` library can be found in `bindings/python/examples`
+Examples of Python scripts using `DistDir` library can be found in `bindings/python/examples`.

+Bindings for Fortran, C++, and Julia are also implemented and fully documented.

 ##### Examples
-A complete list of use cases can be found in the `examples` folder
+A complete list of use cases can be found in the `examples` folder.